knickels/Player-Stage-Manual/CFGFILES.md

 an add-on for Player, for drivers that are built into Player by default the `plugin` doesn't need to be specified.

-#Device Addresses - key:host:robot:interface:index \label{sec_ConfigurationFile_DeviceAddress}
+# <a name=sec_ConfigurationFile_DeviceAddress> Device Addresses </a>

 A device address is used to tell Player where the driver you are making will present (or receive) information and which interface to use in order to read this information.
 This is a string in the form `key:host:robot:interface:index` where each field is separated by a colon.

-* `key`: The Player manual states that: \textit{"The purpose of the key field is to allow a driver that supports multiple interfaces of the same type to map those interfaces onto different devices"} (http://playerstage.sourceforge.net/doc/Player-3.0.2/player/group__tutorial__config.html\#device_addresses).
+* `key`: The Player manual states that: *"The purpose of the key field is to allow a driver that supports multiple interfaces of the same type to map those interfaces onto different devices"* (http://playerstage.sourceforge.net/doc/Player-3.0.2/player/group__tutorial__config.html\#device_addresses).
-This is a driver level thing and has a lot to do with the `\name\ of the driver that you are using, generally for `\"stage"\ the `\key\ doesn't need to be used.
-If you're using Player without Stage then there is a useful section about device address keys in the [Player manual](http://playerstage.sourceforge.net/doc/Player-3.0.2/player/group__tutorial__config.html\#device_key).
+This is a driver level thing and has a lot to do with the `name` of the driver that you are using, generally for `"stage"` the `key` doesn't need to be used.
+If you're using Player without Stage then there is a useful section about device address keys in the [Player manual](http://playerstage.sourceforge.net/doc/Player-3.0.2/player/group__tutorial__config.html#device_key).
 * `host`: This is the address of the host computer where the device is located.
 With a robot it could be the IP address of the robot.
 The default host is "localhost" which means the computer on which Player is running.